Egyptian cultural dress: Siwa

 The ashsherreḥ nazitaf is the same tunic, made of black fabric.
 This fabric sometimes has monotone black on black stripes.
 It is worn as formal wear by married women regardless of if they've had children, starting on the seventh day after the wedding for a reception ceremony.
 The legateen on these is usually sewn on to the body, while on the former dress they are sewn to snaps, allowing them to be easily removed.
 It is less popular than the former dress, as it does not match the imported white wedding dress standard.
-It is less commonly sold second hand as it was also worn for longer periods of time in a womans life.
+It is less commonly sold second hand as it was also worn for longer periods of time in a woman's life.
 It also called the ashsherreḥ hawak azdhaf.
 Later ashsherreḥ nahuwak use smaller buttons in larger numbers, and have longer hems.
 The buttons along the slit were accompanied by loops of cord on the opposite side, and were functional.
 This functionality was replaced by snaps.
 The embroidery also increases in length towards the hem, and develops a curved look instead of the straightness of earlier radial lines.
 Other Egyptians call these "the dress of a thousand buttons" (ṯūb al alf zurār) due to the many mother of pearl buttons sewn on as decoration.
 These buttons are called eyes of the sun (tut in tfukt), and are believed to transfer the energy of the sun to the wearer.
 Originally these were likely a kind of mother of pearl sequin that was gradually replaced by more accessible buttons.
 Occasionally coins were used in addition to the buttons.
 In Siwa, both dresses can be called ashsherreḥ nahuwak collectively.
 The necklines of these tunics are often round with a slit, in a break with the usual necklines used in Siwa.
 Bright ashsherreḥ in colors like pink and blue were also briefly popular in the mid-20th century.
 Miniature versions are also sometimes made for young girls in recent times.

 The liblaq is an older style garment, resembling the naminal but with black sleeves and side panels.
 It is sometimes worn instead of the naminal.
 The embroidery is less elaborate, but it is considered a luxury garment.
 It uses fewer mother of pearl buttons.
 It also has the ḥātem motif at the bottom of the neckline, and the neckline embroidery section is called a Ṭowqatayn.
 Dresses of a very similar style with a maidens neckline also exist, as do even smaller tunics for little girls, with simpler embroidery or reused panels.